Therapy in English, Italian & French.

 Asking for help is not easy, especially for those who place great value on independence or find it difficult to trust others.
 In addition, taboos and prejudices around mental health are still present today and can create further barriers to seeking support.
 It is important to remember, however, that mental health has the same dignity and importance as physical health.
 It has a profound impact on quality of life and, in the long term, also on physical well-being.
 A psychologist is a healthcare professional trained and specialized in mental health.
 Just as one might consult a dentist for a toothache without much hesitation, it is equally legitimate to seek psychological support when you are struggling or feel that you need it.
 Finally, it is worth emphasizing that psychological consultations can also play a preventive role.
 You do not need to be feeling very unwell to begin therapy.
 It can be helpful and meaningful to reach out to a psychologist even when you feel a desire or curiosity to better understand yourself, to reflect on your experiences, and to receive support during important moments of personal growth.

-How long will the treatment last and how frequent will the sessions be?
+How long will the treatment last?
+And how frequent will the sessions be?

 It’s not possible to predict in advance how long therapy will last.
 The duration depends on many factors, including how an individual responds to sessions, the pace of change, the severity and complexity of the difficulties, and any new circumstances that may arise and influence the process.
 The frequency of sessions can also vary.
 Factors such as the nature and intensity of the issues, practical considerations, daily commitments, and financial aspects all play a role.
 Sessions are typically held weekly, but in some cases biweekly sessions or even two sessions per week may be arranged.
 Decisions about both duration and frequency are made collaboratively, taking into account the psychologist’s clinical judgment and experience alongside the client’s needs, preferences, and circumstances.
 Therapy is a shared, flexible process that can be adjusted over time to best support progress.